 Two short years ago we bought the house we live in now.
 We went from just the two of us, living in a two bedroom apartment, to owning our own home, in a much quicker span of time than I ever expected.

 I have a confession to make.
 I still haven’t seen The Avengers: Infinity Wars.
 I’ve been going to Marvel movies since the first Avengers movie came out (at which point I went back and re-watched all the movies that had already been released) and we typically plan outings with our friends to each new showing.

 Now that the weather is turning warmer, life is returning to some sense of normalcy.
 The major holidays of the year are over, the school bus has returned to the neighborhood to pick up the children huddled on the corner in the blowing wind.

 As I mentioned last year, I like to make myself a list of events throughout the year as a tradition on New Year’s.
 This year I barely paused to recognize that holiday, due to exhaustion induced by our newborn.
 Suddenly we’re a month into the new year and I haven’t had the time to reflect on the one that is past!
-Most of last year was wrapped up in preparation and anticipation of his arrival, but there were plenty of other things to enjoy along the way:
+Continue reading “Taking A Look Back ”

 I’ve been noticing lately that I’m finding myself exactly where I need to be in different parts of my life.
 Hindsight is 20-20 but I’m even beginning to recognize it in the moment as well.